catberry/catberry/docs/index.md

 in components and stores.
 Catberry uses the same events for logging all trace, info and error messages.

-There are two ways for listening to Catberry event:
+There are two ways of listening to Catberry event:

 * Subscribe on it using Catberry application instance directly like this